maihd/fun-with-unity/SimplicityC#/README.md

 ## Topics need deep dive
-- Delegates, lambdas, closures
+- Delegates, lambdas, closures.
+Callback make your codebase can be have callback hell, so if you can avoid it, avoid!
 - Avoid GC: structs, pooling, avoid lambda bindings if available, native collections
-- Data oriented in C#
-- Procedural programming in C#
+- Data oriented in C# and Procedural programming in C#.
+Theses two paradigms help each others.
-- When common "Clean Code" approachs failed
+- When and why common "Clean Code" approachs failed
 - Unity GameObjects, Components, how to use its in simplicity way